Lakers roll into Bay Area to face Warriors

 Two teams moving at full speed, but in different directions, cross paths Thursday night when the surging Los Angeles Lakers visit the plodding Golden State Warriors.
 In a matchup of the Western Conference's best and worst teams, the Lakers will take the court riding the momentum of a six-game winning streak, while the Warriors will be attempting to end a seven-game losing skid.

-LeBron James also recorded a double-double (22 points, 11 assists) in the win, giving him two in as many games against the Warriors this season.
-James enters Thursday's game on a nice roll, including a 40-point explosion in Zion Williamson's first-ever NBA game in Los Angeles on Tuesday night.
-The Lakers won the game 118-109.
+James also recorded a double-double (22 points, 11 assists) in the win, giving him two in as many games against the Warriors this season.
+James exploded for 40 points in Zion Williamson's first-ever NBA game in Los Angeles on Tuesday night, and the Lakers beat the New Orleans Pelicans 118-109.

 Curry has not played a game with newcomer Andrew Wiggins, who began his Warriors career strong, but has since received the bulk of the defensive attention on his offensively challenged team.
 Wiggins has been harassed into 9-for-30 shooting in Golden State's last two games, totaling just 24 points.